skullface/awesome-acnh/README.md

 * Don’t shake trees, chop wood, grab shells, pick flowers, etc. without asking first.
 Most friends will be totally okay with you taking replenishable resources, but it’s always polite to ask.
 * If you’re visiting a stranger for a trade, it’s polite not to talk to their residents.
 Villagers will remember you and ask about you, and it can be awkward and unwanted for a neighbor to ask about a stranger that came by for a deal!
 * Unlike Sahara, Leif, Kicks, etc., you can only buy one piece of art from any Jolly Redd per day and obtain one recipe from any Celeste per night.
+* Adding a player to your Best Friends list via the NookPhone means you can use your shovel and axe tools on their island.
 * If you’re visiting an island for a particular recipe a villager is crafting at their DIY bench, check the map on your NookPhone to see where their house is!
 * Download the [Nintendo Switch Online app](https://www.nintendo.com/switch/online-service/app/) for your phone to use the NookLink feature to type messages in-game using your phone’s keyboard instead of the game controller.